-- This Regulation shall be kept under review in all aspects, taking into account the relevant developments concerning Union legislation, United Nations Framework Convention on Climate Change and the Paris Agreement, technological and scientific progress, market developments in the field of carbon removals, and Union food security. - 2.
-Three years after the entry into force of this Regulation and not later than by the end of 2028, and subsequently within six months after the outcome of each global stocktake agreed under Article 14 of the Paris Agreement, the Commission shall report to the European Parliament and to the Council on the implementation of this Regulation.
+- 1. This Regulation shall be kept under review in all aspects, taking into account the relevant developments concerning Union legislation, its coherence with Directive 2003/87/EC and Directive (EU) 2018/2001, the United Nations Framework Convention on Climate Change and the Paris Agreement, technological and scientific progress, market developments in the field of carbon removals, the environmental impacts of increased biomass use resulting from this Regulation, including impacts on land degradation and ecosystem restoration, and Union food security. - 2.
+Three years after ...[OJ: date of the entry into force of this Regulation] and not later than by the end of 31 December 2028, and subsequently within six months after the outcome of each global stocktake agreed under Article 14 of the Paris Agreement, the Commission shall report to the European Parliament and to the Council on the implementation of this Regulation.